Go inside the worlds of art, fashion, design, and lifestyle.

 Tomorrow night in Miami, we are heading out to Rakastella—our last must-attend event of the busy art week.
 Held on Virginia Key, the 12-hour immersive event features an array of musical talent and art installations spread throughout the outdoor venue.
 Each year, we look forward to its special atmosphere—a true production of lights, sound, and experiences only those on the tropical island can relate to.

 To the newcomers, Rakastella was created by two of the most respected music labels in the world: Life & Death, Miami-based DJ Tennis’ label; and Innervisions, Berlin-based Dixon’s label.
-Produced by Becks Lange, with special assistance by Electric Pickle, tomorrow night welcomes talent from around the globe, including Âme, Andrea Bra, Ashley Venom, Aurora, Halal, Call Super, Danny Daze, DJ Tennis, Palms Trax, Soul Clap, Will Renuart, Tara Brooks, and last but not least, Dixon.
+Produced by Becks Lange, with special assistance by Marble Bar and Electric Pickle, tomorrow night welcomes talent from around the globe, including Âme, Andrea Bra, Ashley Venom, Aurora, Halal, Call Super, Danny Daze, DJ Tennis, Palms Trax, Soul Clap, Will Renuart, Tara Brooks, and last but not least, Dixon.

 Whitewall spoke with Dixon about where it all started, and why tomorrow night’s stimulating environment is one unlike any other.